Pagure/pagure/doc/usage/project_settings.rst

           score.

-`Activate Only assignee can merge pull-request`
+`Only assignee can merge pull-request`
 -----------------------------------------------

 This option can be used for project wishing to institute a strong review